cwaldbieser/txcas/README.rst

 The CouchDB database itself will need to be configured with the appropriate views.
 You can set up the database views by running the :program:`setup_couchdb.py` program.
 You should create an empty database before running the script and have DB admin credentials.
-The script will prompt you for the necessay information.
+The script will prompt you for the necessary information.

 Development
 -----------